LiveWithTrance/DS5690Presentation/README.md

 Flexibility with Sequence Length: RoPE can handle any sequence length, making it adaptable for NLP models that process texts of varying lengths, unlike traditional position embeddings that are fixed to a specific sequence length​​.

 Decaying Inter-Token Dependency: It reduces the influence of each token on others with increasing relative distances, which is beneficial for long sequences.
-This feature helps in reducing computational complexity while still preserving accurate predictions​1​.
+This feature helps in reducing computational complexity while still preserving accurate predictions​​.

 Enhanced Self-Attention: RoPE is capable of equipping linear self-attention with relative position encoding.
 By considering the relative positions of tokens during self-attention, models can achieve more accurate predictions and a deeper understanding of the relationships between tokens​1​.